-After winning a big league-high 103 games during the regular season and sparking belief they could win the World Series for the first time since 1908, the Cubs have been shut out in consecutive games for the first time since May 2014, managing just six hits — five of them singles.
-Their 18 straight scoreless innings mark the longest post-season drought in franchise history, according to the Elias Sports Bureau.
+After winning a big league high 103 games during the regular season and sparking belief they could win the World Series for the first time since 1908, the Cubs have been shut out in consecutive games for the first time this year, managing just six hits – five of them singles.

 “More than anything, I think we need to get a couple runs and hits and runs early to try to get that kind of feeling back,” Cubs manager Joe Maddon said, “because, obviously, when you’re not scoring any runs, it makes it even more difficult in the dugout.”

-Hill, who made two starts in the independent Atlantic League in August 2015 before signing a minor league deal with Boston , struck out six and walked two.
-Joe Blanton, Grant Dayton and Kenley Jansen finished.
-Playing their 200th post-season game, the Dodgers posted consecutive shutouts for the first time.
+Hill, who pitched for the Atlantic League’s Long Island Ducks in August 2015, struck out six and walked two.
+Joe Blanton, Grant Dayton and Kenley Jansen finished, giving the Dodgers consecutive post-season shutouts for the first time.

 Julio Urias starts Game 4 for the Dodgers on Wednesday and at 20 years, 68 days will become the youngest starting pitcher in post-season history.
 John Lackey starts for the Cubs.

-“He’s not scared of the moment,” Seager said of Urias.
+“He’s not scared of the moment,” fellow Dodgers rookie Corey Seager said of Urias.
 “He’s not scared of anything.”

 Hill was acquired from Oakland along with Josh Reddick at the Aug.
 1 trade deadline.
 The 36-year-old left-hander struggled with a blister on the middle finger of his pitching hand that landed him on the disabled list from mid-July to late August.
 The blister still bothered him in the final weeks of the regular season, and Dodgers manager Dave Roberts pulled him after seven perfect innings against Miami on Sept.
-10, saying the team had to keep its focus on bigger goals in October.
+11.

 Hill was strong from the start against one of his former teams, retiring the side to open the game and later eight in a row.
 He’s given up one run in 23 innings over four home starts for the Dodgers, lowering his ERA to 0.39.

-Seager’s go-ahead single ended an 0-for-15 slide with runners in scoring position in post-season play.
+Seager, who had three hits, put the Dodgers ahead with an RBI single in the third, ending an 0-for-15 slide with runners in scoring position in post-season play.

 Grandal was 0 for 5 with three strikeouts against Arrieta in his career before he launched a 3-2 pitch into the right-field pavilion in the fourth for a 3-0 lead.
 Grandal drove in Reddick, who singled and stole second and third.

-Maddon moved struggling Anthony Rizzo from third to the cleanup spot, and his broken-bat infield hit in the ninth made him 2 for 26 in the post-season.
-Addison Russell, dropped from fifth to seventh, is 1 for 24.
-Jason Heyward struck out as a pinch hitter and is 2 for 19.
+Maddon moved struggling Anthony Rizzo from third to the cleanup spot and Addison Russell from fifth to seventh in the order.
+Jason Heyward didn’t star and struck out as a pinch-hitter.

 Chicago’s 3-4-5 hitters went 1 for 11 in the game and are 2 for 32 in the series without an RBI.

-Dexter Fowler’s two-out double in the eighth provided the Cubs’ first extra-base hit since their 8-4 win in the opener.
+Dexter Fowler’s two-out double in the eighth provided Chicago’s first extra-base hit since Game 1, which they won 8-4.

 Four of Chicago’s eight shutouts this year have been against the Dodgers.